eXist-db/xsltforms-xar/README.txt

 For more information on XSLTForms, consult <http://www.agencexml.com/xsltforms>.

-An eXist-db app, XLSTForms-Demo, containing examples of XSLTForms running with eXist-db, is available.
+An eXist-db app, XLSTForms-Demo, containing examples of XSLTForms running with eXist-db, is available from the eXist-db Package Manager.